uagolang/guard/README.md

-# guard
+# Guard

-Guard is a Go library that helps make RBAC using Casbin
+Guard is a Go library that helps make RBAC using Casbin.